r3aloxl0rd/soc-lab/README.md

 The vulnerabilities demonstrated in this lab project are well-known, common and easily reproducible.
 Not every potential attack vector is exploited, as that would exceed the scope of the project; the point is to showcase a straightforward attack path.
 ### File Uploads
 File uploads are a common way to gain a foothold on server-side systems.
 This is demonstrated on 'DVWA'.
+### sudo Misconfiguration
+`sudo` misconfigurations can lead to many security problems, including allowing privilege escalation, lateral movement, installing unwanted packages, and much more.
+This is demonstrated on 'DVWA'.
 ### Misconfigured NIC
 A misconfigured NIC can potentially allow dangerous lateral movement and pivoting.
 This is demonstrated on 'DVWA'.
 ### Anonymous FTP
 File Transfer Protocol (FTP) is a largely deprecated protocol, and yet some may have it in use.
 In case anonymous login is enabled, it can allow accessing FTP-hosted files without credentials.
 This is demonstrated on 'Internal 1'.
 ### Weak Passwords
 Weak passwords are the pillar of vulnerabilities.
+This is demonstrated on 'Internal 1'.
+### Password Reuse
+Reusing passwords across different accounts is another very dangerous vulnerabilities, typically leading to privilege escalation and lateral movement.
 This is demonstrated on 'Internal 1'.

 ## Instructions
 If you wish to recreate this lab environment, or something similar to it, you can follow these general steps: